-With music, culture, art, and the boardwalk all converging into one place, there are plenty of things to do in Asbury Park for a day trip and then some.
+With music, culture, art, and the boardwalk converging into one place, there are plenty of things to do in Asbury Park for a day trip and then some.
 Sure, it’s known for being the place where Bruce Springsteen perfected his sound, but it’s more than a blast of music history—from walking through the historic convention hall to seeing art in an open-air gallery to peddling a swan boat on the lake, spending time at this landmark shore town is a must.
-And it’s especially fun with kids, who will be entertained by the sights, sounds, and imaginative play spaces.
+And it’s especially fun with kids, who will love the sights, sounds, and imaginative play spaces.
 Before heading to the iconic spot, read on for what to do below, and check out other family-friendly places on our list of the best downtowns in NJ. (featured photo taken in Asbury Park)

-9 Things to do in Asbury Park
+9 Things to Do in Asbury Park

 Stop by iconic sites where music reigns

-With the Paramount Theater and Grand Arcade featuring oceanfront dining and boutiques, Convention Hall is the heart of the town and boardwalk.
+With the Paramount Theater and Grand Arcade featuring oceanfront dining and boutiques, the Convention Hall is the heart of the town and boardwalk.
 Over the years, this historic entertainment venue has hosted performances by Bruce Springsteen, Elton John, Frank Sinatra, and the Rolling Stones.
 The magnificent Convention Hall extends over the beach and has a state-of-the-art stage with room for over 3,500 people in the arena.
 Besides the live music (this is, after all, where Bruce became an icon), there are lots of kid-friendly events too.
-Pose for insta photo ops inside and out, and if you want to get close to the Boss’ rock and roll roots, stop by to snap a selfie at the nearby Stone Pony.
+Pose for Insta photo ops inside and out, and if you want to get close to the Boss’ rock and roll roots, stop by to snap a selfie at the nearby Stone Pony.

 Go pedal on a lake

 For 50 years, the swan pedal boats at Asbury Park Pedal Boats have graced the waters of Wesley Lake, with the iconic Casino carousel and historic Ocean Grove in the background.
 It’s one of the top things to do in Asbury Park, and with boat options of a swan, blue heron, and pink flamingo, a photo-worthy activity too.
-The half-hour ride comfortably fits two adults and one child or one adult and two children, and you can book groups.
+The half-hour ride comfortably fits two adults, and one child or one adult and two children, and you can book groups.
 Make a reservation during sunset for a memorable ride.